 Cons: The Disadvantages of Zoom Video Conferencing

 Note that cross-platform availability is a key advantage of Zoom.
-It runs on macOS from Apple, Microsoft Windows, Chrome OS from Google, and Linux systems such as Ubuntu, as well as on Android and iOS or iPadOS operating systems.
+It runs on macOS from Apple, Microsoft Windows, Chrome OS from Google, and Linux distributions such as Debian and Ubuntu, as well as on Android and iOS or iPadOS operating systems.
 However, it is considerably heavy on system resources.

 The app would use about 50 percent of the processing capacity of a 2.6GHz six-core Intel Core i7 CPU.
 Although it does not consumes a large portion of the random access memory, its high processing demand has power consumption implications.
 Devices would run low on battery for extended periods of video conferencing.